-Founded in 1988, the Edinburgh Science Festival brings together a programme of around 250 educational and interactive activities for the wee ones, and events and talks for adults in 34 venues across town.
+Founded in 1988, the annual Edinburgh Science Festival has brought together a programme of around 250 educational and interactive activities for the wee ones, and events and talks for adults in 34 venues across town during the Easter holidays.
 The festival aims to provide a fun introduction to the world of science, technology, engineering and maths.

-The 2020 science festival marks the 50th anniversary of Earth Day taking as this year's theme "Elementary" The festival, which has had to defend its partnerships with fossil fuel corporations in previous years, includes a series of events around climate change.
-As well as the many STEM activities for kids, there is an oceanic theme reflecting Scotland's Year of Coasts and Waters in 2020.
+The festival, which has had to defend its partnerships with fossil fuel corporations in previous years, planned a series of events around climate change.
+As well as the many STEM activities for kids, there was an oceanic theme reflecting Scotland's Year of Coasts and Waters in 2020.

 - City Art Centre: the Science Festival's hub since 2011 for kids with interactive activities over five floors, such as ER surgery, Blood Bar, Dig Up a Dinosaur, and build your own robot

 - Experimentarium takes over The Pleasance with 5 days of hands-on science for children

 - Into the Blue oceans photography exhibition on Portobello Promenade from 18 March